 As a Christian do I believe I have the right to be healed from any disease?
-Can I claim the right by praying in faith and faithfully believing I will be healed in order to receive what God intends for me to have in the first place?
-There are many strong voices telling us this is true, and we have viewed on television the proponents of faith healing as they appeared to have healed some of the illnesses of people coming to them.
+Can I claim that right by praying in faith and believing I will be healed in order to receive what God intends for me in the first place?
+There are loud voices telling us this is true, and we have viewed on television the proponents of faith healing as they appeared to have healed some who have come seeking healing.

-Atonement healing, a doctrine which is believed and taught by many, states that Christians can be healed from all their diseases, and the healing was secured when Christ died on the cross.
-In other words Christ died for our sicknesses as well as our sins.
+Atonement healing, a doctrine which is believed and taught by many, teaches Christians can be healed from all their diseases, and the healing was secured when Christ died on the cross.
+Stated another way Christ died for our sicknesses as well as our sins.
 The Scriptures often quoted for this doctrine include Isaiah 53:5, Matthew 8:16-17, and I Peter 2:24.
 The passages in Matthew’s gospel and Peter’s epistle refer to the Isaiah prophecy which states the coming Messiah would be “wounded for our transgressions, bruised for our iniquities, chastised for our peace and with his stripes we are healed.”
 The Matthew account records Jesus’ early ministry in Galilee, in which He healed all who were sick who were brought to Him in fulfillment of Isaiah’s prophecy.
-This was 3 years before the cross and therefore, cannot be used to substantiate any atoning work of Christ on the cross.
-When Peter wrote, “Christ bore our sins in His own body, that having died to sins, we might live to righteousness- for by whose stripes we are healed,” he is describing spiritual healing and not physical healing.
+This was three years before the cross and therefore, cannot be used to substantiate any atoning work of Christ on the cross.
+When Peter wrote the following, “Christ bore our sins in His own body, that having died to sins, we might live to righteousness- for by whose stripes we are healed,” he is describing spiritual healing and not physical healing.

 While it is true Christ’s atoning death paid the full price for sin and its consequences, Christians have not and will not receive in this life all His death has secured for us.
 Men will continue to have to work; women will travail in childbirth; marital relationships will suffer; and both men and women will die.
-One day; however at the final trumpet of God Christians will all be changed and will receive everything which was paid in full at Calvary.
-Unfortunately for some, we will have to wait until the time for our physical healing to be complete.
-There will then be no more suffering or sorrow; there will be no more diseases or death, and all tears will be wiped away.
+One day, however at the final trumpet of God Christians will all be changed and will receive everything which was paid in full at Calvary.
+Unfortunately for some we will have to wait until this time for our physical healing to be complete.
+There will then be no more suffering or sorrow, there will be no more diseases or death, and all tears will be wiped away.

 Our understanding of scriptures and our personal experiences lead us to conclude there is healing in the atonement, but the healing we received immediately at salvation is spiritual in nature and not physical.
 We may have to wait on the physical healing we are presently praying for, but have not yet received.
 We must not be discouraged nor led to believe God does not love us, or He has left us without hope.
 His promises in Romans 8:28 assure us He will work everything out in His time, for our good and His glory.
 He is too wise to be mistaken and too good to be unkind.
 When we can’t trace His hand, we can trust His heart.